Our Anesthesiology Residency Training Program begins in PGY2, following a Clinical Base Year (PGY1).

 A comprehensive core curriculum has been implemented for the didactic education of residents at all levels.
-Teaching conferences are conducted daily and the departmental computer center was recently upgraded to support clinical and didactic education.

 Monthly journal clubs, a guest lecture series, resident research projects, and attendance at local and national conferences all complement the daily conference program.
 Specialty didactic sessions complement the Obstetrics, Cardiac, Transesophageal Echocardiography, and Post Anesthesia Care Unit rotations.

 Our Didactic Lecture Series is based on the Current Content Outline of the In-Training Council of the American Board of Anesthesiology (ABA) and the American Society of Anesthesiologists (ASA).
 It is structured to provide a systematic approach to the basic sciences and clinical anesthetic management, so that all aspects of the ABA written exam are covered over a 3-year period.
 The lecture series runs in parallel at West Penn Hospital and Allegheny General Hospital.

 Anesthesiology Grand Rounds is a weekly conference provided by distinguished visiting professors from other anesthesiology departments, as well as by residents and attending faculty members on an assigned basis.